Clivern/Chaos/Architecture.md

 ### Multi-Node Setup (Cluster)

 - `etcd` is used as a datastore.
-Each `gunner` instance talks to the local etcd service. etcd nodes reach each other through a private network.
+Each `knot` instance talks to the local etcd service. etcd nodes reach each other through a private network.

-- `Gunner` slaves updates only the local etcd with new changes.
+- `Knot` slaves updates only the local etcd with new changes.
 If the change affects the `DNS` records, it will also change the global integrity `UUID` and set the local integrity value to be blank.

-- `Gunner` master updates the local etcd with new changes and it also updates the local `Bind9` to be a master too.
+- `Knot` master updates the local etcd with new changes and it also updates the local `Bind9` to be a master too.
 If the global integrity `UUID` not equal the local one, It will update `Bind9` `DNS` records, then it updates the global integrity `UUID` and the local integrity `UUID` to a new value.

-- If the master `Gunner` goes down, a new node will be the master.
+- If the master `Knot` goes down, a new node will be the master.
 It will the figure out that the global integrity `UUID` is not equal the local integrity `UUID`. then it will start updating the `DNS` records of the `Bind9` and make it a master.